-Why do I work so hard at my job?
+Why do I work hard at my job?
 So that I can get that promotion.
 Why?
 So that I can feel the sense of accomplishment and make more money.
 Why?
-So that I enjoy the finer things in life.
+So that I can enjoy the finer things in life.
 Why?
 So that I can be happy!

 Why do I get up so early in the morning to exercise?
 So that I have a healthier body.
 Why?
-So that I am stronger and look fitter.
+So that I am stronger and fitter.
 Why?
 So that I play better sports and feel more confident about myself.
 Why?
 Because it makes me feels good, and… happy!

 1 – Take ownership control